bwalsh22204/foodora-test/README.md

 To initiate the backup and merging, run `php merge.php` (as on Dec.
 20th, 2015).

 To restore the regular schedule, run `php restore.php` (as on Dec.
 28th, 2015).

+## Limitations

+The merge script relies on the fact that it is only expected to operate on the dates 21-27 December, 2015, which correspond directly to schedule days 1-7 (Monday - Sunday).